pedroSoaresll/pedroSoaresll/README.md

 ## 🚀 About Me

 - 🌍 Based in: **[Barueri - SP (see on Google Maps)](https://maps.app.goo.gl/AwBEiy2FNgMPNui3A)**
-- 💻 Developer specializing in **Frontend, but transitioning to backend**
+- 💻 Developer specializing in **Web Frontend ReactJS, but transitioning to Backend GoLang/NodeJS**
 - 🎓 Currently learning: **[GoLang, AI for developers, System Design]**
 - ⚡ Fun fact: **I love to play games, and build personal projects to help local businesses**